VarusHsu/excelorm/readme.md

 [test.xlsx](test.xlsx)

-* support multi sheet by define more structs
+* support multi-sheets by define more structs